 * this recipe can be prepared using either 1-2 tablespoons of your usual oil or around 1 (250ml) cup of veggie stock.
 If your watching your calories and fat intake then its a good idea to use the veggie stock.

 - chopped spring/green onions.
 Some recipes add the spring onions to the dish while it is cooking but I prefer to maintain their colour and texture by adding as a complimentary garnish.
 However, feel free to add the onions to the dish at the same time as the broccoli.

 - sliced fresh chilli's

-- sesame seeds/poppy seeds either toasted or plain
+- sesame seeds/poppy seeds either toasted or regular

 - toasted/plain flaked almonds

 - thin cucumber sticks